code-with-zeeshan/universal-translation-system/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A flexible and scalable translation platform designed to support multiple languages across diverse applications.
 This system enables seamless text translation, making it easy to localize content for global audiences.
-Features include integration with popular translation APIs, customizable language support, user-friendly interfaces, and extensible modules for adding new languages or translation engines.
+Features include an innovative edge-cloud architecture, customizable language support, and extensible modules for adding new languages or translation engines.
 Ideal for developers and organizations looking to streamline multilingual communication and content delivery.

+> **New**: All configuration is now available through environment variables.
+See [Environment Variables](docs/environment-variables.md) for details.

 ## 🌟 Key Innovation